January 21, 2021: Theatre Yesterday and Today, by Ron Fassler

 Ah, The Wiz.
 A very significant show in the annals of theatre history.
 Premiering forty-six years ago tonight on Broadway (to decidedly mixed reviews), it had a wild ride to seven Tony Awards and a run of more than 1,600 performances.
 It makes for a fantastic story.

-The idea for The Wiz started with Ken Harper, who after serving in the Korean War, found employment as a DJ at radio station WPIX in New York City.
+The idea for The Wiz started with Ken Harper.
+After a stint in the Army stationed in Korea and working as a DJ for Armed Forces radio, he found similar employment at radio station WPIX in New York City after his service.
 He stayed there a decade, where he eventually became its Music and Public Affairs Director.
 As such, Harper knew a great deal about trends in music, and he felt that the time was ripe (1971) for a hip, all-Black musical of The Wizard of Oz.
 First conceiving it as a television special, he pitched it to anyone with whom he could get a meeting, highlighting his hoped-for dream cast: Melba Moore as Dorothy, Flip Wilson as the Scarecrow, Godfrey Cambridge as the Lion and Bill Cosby as the Tin Man.
 But without owning the rights to its score, as well as other elements of the famed 1939 film, Harper was met by a consistent chorus of no’s.
 Deciding to take things into his own hands, he went about raising the money independently to turn it into a Broadway musical.
 After being rebuffed practically everywhere, he was finally able to get 20th Century-Fox film studios interested.
 In exchange for their backing, they got a highly favorable deal: first option on a film version, publishing rights and first option on the soundtrack album.
 They put up $600,000 of the show’s $650,000 budget.

 It was an open secret that when The Wiz premiered on October 21, 1974 in Baltimore, the show was a shambles.
 In reality, its first performance was its technical rehearsal, as time ran out for a proper run-through before letting in paying customers.
 By the show’s next stop in Detroit, Moses was fired and replaced with the show’s costume designer.